raspberrypilearning/welcome-to-antarctica/en/step_11.md

 --- /code ---

-You can use the class `research` to add a new background image to this fact!
+You can use the class `research` to add a new background image to this fact.

 --- code ---
 ---